cestela/instacart_catalog-master-qa/README.md

 ```bash
 --browser chrome
 ```
-This parameter allows the user to choose on what webdriver should the test cases be executed.
+This parameter allows the user to choose on what webdriver should the test cases be executed.Possible values:
+* **chrome** : Executes chrome webdriver.

+* **firefox** : Executes fiefox webdriver.